 20. Nine nations have atomic bombs today.
 This includes the US, France, Russia, the UK, Pakistan, China, India, Israel, and North Korea.
 This weaponry could all be used in wars today.

-22. Hydrogen bombs are 100 times more powerful than atomic bombs.
-In 1962 a hydrogen bomb was detonated into space.
+22. One of the scary but fun facts about atomic bombs is that there are nuclear weapons more powerful out there.
+One such weapon is hydrogen bombs, which are 100 times more powerful than atomic bombs.
+In 1962, a hydrogen bomb was detonated in space.

 23. The United States of America is the only country to ever use nuclear weapons in war.